 Understanding Available Workers’ Compensation Benefits In Florida

 The Lee Viacava Law Firm represents injured Florida workers who need help seeking workers’ compensation benefits.
-Our attorney, Lee Viacava, fights for the rights of injured workers.
+Attorney Lee Viacava fights for the rights of injured workers.
 He has considerable experience dealing with insurance companies, and he will be a steadfast advocate for you throughout the duration of your case.

-On this page, we’ve provided an overview of the types of benefits you may be able to claim after a workplace injury.
-There is no substitute for case-specific advice, however, so please contact us for answers to your questions.
+On this page is an overview of the types of benefits you may be able to claim after a workplace injury.
+There is no substitute for case-specific advice, however, so please contact the firm for answers to your questions.

 Benefits Covering Or Reimbursing Medical Treatment